kiman121/password-locker/README.md

 # GitHub Search Web Application
-#### A Password locker app where interested users can store their passwords.
+#### A Password locker app where interested users can store their different site login credentials.

 #### By **Patrick Mwangangi**
 ## Description